RBVI/setsApp/README.txt

 select "Remove from set."
 The operation for removing a set is very similar to this one.

+4.4 Moving a set to a different network:
+You can move the nodes/edges of a set from one network to another.
+Currently, this can only be done for nodes/edges that belong both to the source and target network.
+Right-click on a set, then select "Move set to different network."
+When a dialog box pops up, choose which network to move nodes/edges to and enter a name for the new set.

 5. Saving the nodes in the current session:
 The sets are automatically saved to the current session upon creation, and automatically removed from the session when removed.
 Any changes made to the set